azizp128/Faq-Accordion-Card/README.md

 ### What I learned

 I learned a lot of things in this challenge, especially about the floating elements.
-There are new things like using <picture> and srcset to use many images in different situations.
+There are new things like using HTML picture element and srcset to use many images in different situations.

 To see how you can add code snippets, see below: